jewelsofthought/neshama/site/posts/qkab/cards.md

 There is a difference between the name - which is a pointer - and the actual object.
 In fact, there is no hint of any of the characteristics of the circle in this word.

+## The lesson

+Think of it in terms of the lesson of mathematics: with a few simple rules, we build the most complex (and internally coherent) system.

+My point is here that even in the realm of the imagination, where anything is possible, patterns appear.

 ## Arrogance (Qkab)

 > Presuming to be separate entities and sovereign independent beings.